NUSSU Rag and Flag: Inception

 In 1957, during tensions between the Malayan Communist Party (MCP) and the British Regime, Emergency was the order of the day in Singapore.
 An ongoing secret revolution amongst workers unions and Chinese medium schools reached into the hearts of students at Bukit Timah Campus where then University of Malaya resided.
 It was during this time that 9th Student Union Elections were being held and the new Executive Committee was being selected.
 During the election rallies, then-Presidential-nominee, Frederick Samuel, spoke fervently of the challenges facing the country and the need for the student body to do something positive for the disadvantaged in society.
 Under pressure by the student body to deliver on his promise when he was eventually elected, Frederick and his team brainstormed ideas for a meaningful project that can bring all students together for a common charitable cause.

 The Executive committee finally settled on the plan to organise the First Students Welfare Week scheduled for November 1957.
 The Patron for this welfare week was then Prime Minister of the Federation of Malaya, Tunku Abdur Rahman.
 The Welfare week provided a forum on University Student's role in society, a blood donation campaign, a mega concert, a Flag Day and a procession of Floats through the city.
 Proceeds from Flag Day went to the Singapore Association for the Deaf and Dumb, the Marymount Vocational School for Girls and the Johor State Welfare Committee's Project for Crippled Children.
 This evolved into what is the NUSSU Rag and Flag today.

 Amounts made over the years

-Rag and Flag 2010

-Rag and Flag 2010 will mark another milestone in the project's history because of its collaboration with the Singapore Youth Olympic Committee to jointly hold Rag Day 2010 with the Youth Olympic Flame Arrival Celebrations.
-This will be the first NUSSU Rag Day that would be held in the evening.
-The event will be held on 6 August 2010 at the Sports and Recreation Centre track at the National University of Singapore from 3.30 p.m. till 9 pm.
-The Guest of Honor will be his Excellency SR Nathan, represented as the President of Singapore and NUS Chancellor.

-The event is open to public, with over 2000 seats for the public.
-It is a non-ticketed event, and seats are offered on a first-come, first-served basis.

-Tentative program

-Themes adopted

-The theme for Rag 2010 is "Splendour", and riding on the occasion, the floats of the 6 NUS Halls of Residences will each portray the elements of the six cities/continents through which the Olympic Flame passes.
-Based on balloting, the six halls will be representing the following cities/continents: